Kastle186/My-Orbal-Storage/OrbalEnv/DotnetDev/README.md

 expected to work on all platforms, although the general recommendation is to use the Bash one for Linux and MacOS, and the Powershell one for Windows.

+## Requirements

+- `Git`
+- `.NET 9 version or later`
+- `Bash and/or Powershell Core`

-## How to Use It
+## How To Use It

-The first step is of course to clone this repo to your machine.
+The first step is of course to install the requirements if you haven't done so.
+Then, you can clone this repo to your machine.

 ```bash
 git clone https://github.com/ivdiazsa/DotnetDevEnvironment.git